Sexual Frustration in a Relationship: How to End the Problem

 What she doesn’t realize is that avoiding sexual intimacy compounds his sexual frustration.
 It can also increase the frequency of sexual dysfunction due to his increased feelings of pressure to perform.

-As a woman, it’s important to understand that the longer a man goes without sex, the more sexually frustrated he generally becomes.
 This is going to result in less emotional connection and less desire for him to nurture your emotional needs.
 In addition to that, if he suffers from sexual function issues, when you two finally do have sex he’s going to be super anxious about his ability to perform sexually which may result in sexual failure.

 From the male perspective, constantly ruminating about your inability to connect with your partner on a mutually satisfying level, can lead to ongoing feelings of anxiety, sexual frustration, tension and stress.
 This is increased tenfold when your partner has become part of the problem due to their lack of understanding.